tholden/dynareOBC/README.md

          By default, IRFs are centered around the risky steady state with the fastirfs option, or around the approximate mean without it.
 This option instead centers IRFs around 0.
     * ShockScale=FLOAT (default: 1)
          Scale of shocks for IRFs.
+This allows the calculation of IRFs to shocks larger or smaller than one standard deviation.

  * **For controlling estimation**
     * Estimation